Posted Monday, Feb 07, 2022

 Before you decide how to use your refund to buy a car, you should research what kind of vehicle you want and need.
 Unless you’re paying cash, you never want to get yourself into a financial position where you can’t afford the monthly payments.

 Most dealerships have various payment options, but there are pros and cons to all of them so make sure you analyze the details carefully.
-At Citywide, we are offer creative financing so you can achieve even more by using your funds to receive maximum value.
+At Citywide, we are offer creative used vehicle financing so you can achieve even more by using your funds to receive maximum value.

 Most vehicle financing comes with high-interest rates.
 To help avoid that financial dig, it is wise to consider using your tax refund as a down payment for a couple of reasons.
 First, it will lower the amount of money you have to borrow for the car which can shorten the time you need the loan for; and second, that shorter time and the lower amount will lead to reduced overall interest at the end of the loan term.

 For example, let’s say you are approved for a $1,000 car loan at 4% for a certain number of years.
 At the end of those years, you see you paid over $950 in interest payments.
 But, let’s say you get a refund of $6,500 that you decide to put towards the down payment of that $15,000 loan.
 You would only need to finance about $8,500 making your years of the loan a little less (or at least the monthly payments) and interest payments less, thus, saving you more.

 Depending on the dealership you may be charged fees for varying work such as inspections, title reports, Carfax, document fees, etc. You may want to use part of the tax refunds to buy cars, but it may be wise to hold onto a little bit of the money to help pay for various fees or unexpected expenses.